MagerlinC/exercisemanager/README.md

 # Testing

-I have not constructed tests for the app, as it is a fairly simple CRUD web-app with next to no business logic.
+I have not constructed tests for the app, as it is a fairly simple serverless web-app with next to no business logic.
 A cool way to test it would be to use Cypress.io to do front-end testing for the drag-and-drop and updating of exercises, but this takes a bit more setup.

+The CRUD operations could be tested through a javascript testing framework like Jest.
+An example test could be assessing that the total amount of exercises increases by one when an exercise is created.

 ## Running the code